 We publish our annual Fire Safety and Organisational statistics commentary in the main bulletin and our tables in a downloadable workbook.

 These notes cover the statistics presented in both documents.
-Our policy document covers both our revisions and disclosure policies and applies to all of our published statistics.

 Since the formation of the Scottish Fire and Rescue Service in April 2013 significant changes have taken place to the administrative systems used to record SFRS staffing, fleet information, home fire safety visits, and fire safety activity.

-In general, the published statistics at Scotland level are comparable over time, but system changes undertaken since 2013-14 may give rise to some uncertainties if the data is used for long-term comparisons at localauthority level.
+In general, the published statistics at Scotland level are comparable over time, but system changes undertaken since 2013-14 may give rise to some uncertainties if the data is used for long-term comparisons at local-authority level.

 Statistics published in this series have been reviewed over the last two years.
 This has resulted in the introduction of a number of experimental statistics and the withdrawal of statistics which are no longer fit for purpose.

 We have also started modernising our Extract, Transform and Load (ETL) procedures to streamline statistics production and reduce the chance of human error.
 This will continue over the next year.